NuclearError/React-Project-Boilerplate/README.md

-# React Project Boilerplate
+# React-Canvas-Game
-For building personal projects in React
+An experiment in building a game using React and HTML Canvas.

 ------------------------